Concourse linux worker with USB for hardware tests

 We use Concourse CI for our CI/CD pipelines.
 Containerisation is the backbone of Concourse's architectural design; tiny specialised containers handle resource checks, fetch assets and send notifications, while more serious user-defined containers back the build and test environments.

-Unlike what seems to be a larger percentage of Concourse users who use some form of management orchestration (Kubenetes, Ansible, BOSH, etc).
+Unlike what seems to be a larger percentage of Concourse users who use some form of management orchestration (Kubenetes, Ansible, BOSH, etc), we run our system locally as we need to test against local hardware.

 Configure a Linux Build worker

-Our infrastructure is hosted as a series of LXC containers and QEMU virtual machines running under Proxmox.
+Our infrastructure is hosted as a series of LXC containers and QEMU virtual machines running under a Proxmox hypervisor.

 This worker is a Debian 11 virtual machine (6 cores, 20GB RAM, 100GB disk), as nested containerisation can be tricky to get running properly inside LXC containers.